 We regularly see clients with shoulder pain at Wellthy Clinic.
-Shoulder pain can be tricky but we find the best results are achieved with a global approach (not just treating your shoulder!).
-In this article we discuss different shoulder conditions.
-How we can help you with a combined approach of hands on Osteopathy and/or Cranial Osteopathy, Studio Pilates (mixture of rehab strengthening and stretching) and Nutritionist advice.
+Shoulder pain can be tricky but we find the best results are achieved with a global approach (not just treating your shoulder!)
 In this article we cover some common shoulder conditions and suggest how we can help you.
+Our osteopathy clinic in London explains other conditions we can help with.

 Rotator Cuff Strains & Tear